AIGA Minnesota Welcomes

 Directors are elected by the membership and form the majority of the board, fulfilling positions within specific areas of expertise for the benefit of the membership.
 Directors are entrusted with voting rights and normally serve two-year terms.

-- Michelle Schulp, Director of Technology
+- Kjellgren Alkire, Director of Development

-New (continuing) associate director
+New associate directors

-About the AIGA Minnesota Board of Directors
+About the AIGA Minnesota board

 Governance of a membership organization requires a solid commitment from dedicated and enthusiastic volunteers with a variety of talents and attributes.
 For AIGA Minnesota, the board of directors is one of its distinct assets that serves and protects the brand and legacy of the organization.
 The board ideally represents a cross-section of thought leadership across the design profession, with each member taking charge of an area specifically suited to his or her talents and interests in order to benefit the full membership.